What Can Be Recycled?♻️ – Packaging Difficulties And Things We Didn’t Know Are Recyclable Found On Our Homes

-What Can Be Recycled?: at Waster we promote recycling all different types of waste for a number of reasons – firstly – it is good for the environment, and it can usually save customers significant amounts of money (this is due to the valuable commodities such as cardboard, plastic and metal being recycled and sold on to end users – that certainly is much better than being disposed of in landfill!).
+What Can Be Recycled?♻️: at Waster, we promote recycling all different types of waste for a number of reasons.
+First of all, it is good for the environment, and it can usually save customers significant amounts of money (this is due to the valuable commodities such as cardboard, plastic and metal being recycled and sold on to end-users – that certainly is much better than being disposed of in landfill!).

-It is really easy to recycle cardboard (cardboard bins) and bottles and cans – in recycling bins.
-It gets harder when packaging is made out of many different types of disparate materials.
-The difficulty here can be caused by the problem of how can we separate the different materials in a cost efficient way (and conservce energy and hence minimise pollution.
+It is really easy to recycle the cardboard (cardboard bins) and bottles and cans in recycling bins.
+We find ourselves having a hard time when many different types of disparate materials make up the packaging.
+The difficulty here can be caused by the problem of how can we separate the different materials in a cost-efficient way and how we can also conserve energy, hence minimising pollution.

-Waster offers low cost waste bins and recycling services (such as recycle plastic) to small and medium Aussie businesses.
-We provide a full suite of recycling and general waste bins to suit your needs – all on flexible 30 day terms, so you do not need to sign a multi-year, lock in contract again.
+Waster offers low-cost waste bins and recycling services (such as recycled plastic) to small and medium Aussie businesses.
+We provide a full suite of recycling and general waste bins to suit your needs – all on flexible 30-day terms, so you do not need to sign a multi-year, lock-in contract again.

 Quoting from the BBC article on what things can be recycled: